3ahmnm-htlsbg/game-Worms-Lhelbok/README.md

 # game-Worms-Lhelbok

 ### Project description:

 Game where worms can shoot each other with bazucas.
+Two player game, the task is to shoot at your enemies worm four times to win the game.

 ### Development platform: